 The MoneyRates CD rate comparison tool lets you specify the size of the CD you want to find the best CD rates based on minimum balance requirements.

-This is important because you should base your rate shopping on products that are available to your account size.
+This is important because you should base your rate shopping on products that are available for your account size.

 How MoneyRates Tracks the Best CD Rates